merantix-momentum/squirrel-core/docs/index.rst

 #. :doc:`stream data with Iterstream <usage/Iterstream>` to learn about streaming capabilities of squirrel

 #.
-Checkout whats possible by looking at some `examples <https://github.com/merantix/squirrel-datasets/tree/main/examples>`_
+Check out what is possible by looking at some `examples <https://github.com/merantix-momentum/squirrel-datasets-core/tree/main/examples>`_

 #. :doc:`here <usage/contribute>` if you plan to contribute to this project.